rust-lang/rust/docs/dev/architecture.md

 It implements the language server.

 **Architecture Invariant:** `rust-analyzer` is the only crate that knows about LSP and JSON serialization.
-If you want to expose a datastructure `X` from ide to LSP, don't make it serializable.
+If you want to expose a data structure `X` from ide to LSP, don't make it serializable.
 Instead, create a serializable counterpart in `rust-analyzer` crate and manually convert between the two.

 `GlobalState` is the state of the server.